 Rondevlei is an unexpected treasure situated within the Cape Town suburb of Grassy Park, about 20 min drive from the city centre.
 Home to some 256 species of indigenous plants, it spans 290 hectares and has a museum, a network of footpaths, viewing towers, and several bird hides.
 It is also home to – wait for it – Hippopotami as well as 20 other mammal species, including the Cape Grysbok Porcupine, Cape Clawless Otter and Large-Spotted Genet.
 And recently, a herd of Eland was released into the reserve.
 It makes for a really great family outing.
 Don’t forget to pack your picnic.

-GO ON A GUIDED TOUR OF THE SLANGKOPPUNT LIGHTHOUSE
+A GUIDED TOUR OF THE SLANGKOPPUNT LIGHTHOUSE

 Cost: R16 for a guided tour